johannesvollmer/exrs/README.md

 ### Running Tests

-To run all fast tests, use `cargo test`.
+To run all fast tests on your native system, use `cargo test`.

-To start fuzzing indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.
+To start fuzzing on your native system indefinitely, use `cargo test --package exr --test fuzz fuzz -- --exact --ignored`.

+To run all fast tests on an emulated system, use one of the following commands.
+Each command requires a running `docker` instance, and `cross-rs` to be installed on your machine (`cargo install cross-rs`).
+- Mips (Big Endian) `cross test --target mips-unknown-linux-gnu --verbose` c
 ### Specification

 This library is modeled after the